Accurate as of September 20, 2018

 - Culture, Mind and Body, Community

-Students are required to take at least 8 credits of SILS lecture courses respectively in each semester.
+Students must take at least EIGHT (8) credits of SILS lecture courses every semester.

-Please note that One-Year Program students can take only lecture courses at intermediate (300 level) and advanced (400 level) level.
+Please kindly note that One-Year Program students can only take lecture courses at the Intermediate (300 level) and/ or Advanced (400 level) level.

-Unless noted in the course description, all courses are conducted in English.
+Unless otherwise stated in the course descriptions, all courses are conducted in English.

 (4) Japanese Language Courses

-Before the semester starts, students who would like to take Japanese language courses at level 2 or above are required to take the Japanese Placement Test (J-CAT).
-Students can determine which level of courses to take based on the J-CAT level, ranging from beginning to advanced.
+Before the semester starts, students who would like to take Japanese language courses at level 2 and above are required to take the Japanese Placement Test (J-CAT).
+Students can determine the level of courses to take based on the J-CAT placing, ranging from beginner to advanced levels.

-Please note that the level labels (1 to 8) used at the Center for Japanese Language may not correspond to those at your home institution.
-For example, level 3 at Waseda does not necessarily correspond to 3rd year or 3rd semester at your university.
+Please kindly note that the level categorizations (1 to 8) used by the Center for Japanese Language (CJL) may not correspond to those at your home institution.
+For example, level 3 at Waseda University does not necessarily correspond to the 3rd year or the 3rd semester at your university.

-SILS One-Year Program students are required to take at least 6 credits of Japanese language courses in each semester.
-The maximum number of Japanese language credits they can take per semester is 7.
+SILS One-Year Program students are required to take at least SIX (6) credits of Japanese language courses each semester.
+The maximum number of Japanese language credits a student can take per semester is SEVEN (7).

-University-wide Open Courses are offered by various schools and institutions at Waseda and are open to all Waseda students.
+University-wide Open Courses are offered by various schools and institutions at Waseda University and are open to all students.
 There are two categories of University-wide Open courses:

 a) University-wide Open Courses offered by the Global Education Center

-b) University-wide Open Courses offered by other faculties/schools.
+b) University-wide Open Courses offered by the other faculties/schools

-*Summer courses, courses conducted abroad, and courses offered by other universities cannot be taken by One-Year students.
+*One-Year SAP students are not allowed to take summer courses, courses conducted abroad, and courses offered by other universities.

-a) University-wide Open Courses offered by Global Education Center
+a) University-Wide Open Courses offered by the Global Education Center

-Almost all of these courses are conducted in Japanese.
+Most of the courses are conducted in Japanese.

-b) University-wide Open Courses offered by other faculties/schools
+b) University-Wide Open Courses offered by the other faculties/ schools

-Most of the courses in this category are conducted in Japanese, however, there are some courses conducted in English as well.
+Most of the courses in this category are conducted in Japanese.
+Some classes are available in English.

-University-wide Open course credits are not included in the minimum required number of SILS lecture course credits but they are included in the maximum number of credits.
+The University-Wide Open course credits are not included in the minimum required number of SILS lecture course credits.
+They are added to the maximum-allowed number of credits.

-(6) Other Foreign Language Courses offered by SILS (Option)
+(6) Other Foreign Language Courses offered by SILS (Optional)

-One-Year program students are allowed to take “Other Foreign Language” courses offered by SILS if seats are available.
+Students are allowed to take “Other Foreign Language” courses offered by SILS if there are vacancies.

-(a) Japanese Language courses, Other Foreign Language courses by SILS, Foreign Language courses by Global Education Center, and Physical Education Courses by Global Education Center;
+(a) Japanese Language courses, Other Foreign Language courses by SILS, Foreign Language courses by the Global Education Center, and Physical Education (PE) Courses by the Global Education Center

 1 credit = 90 minutes (1 class) × 15 weeks (1 semester) = 1350 minutes (22.5 hours)